-All the clastic sedimentary rocks mentioned above are cemented very much the same way in which sand stone is pressed together.
-Silica, calcite, and iron oxides are the most common cementing minerals for silt stone.
+All the clastic sedimentary rocks mentioned above are cemented very much the same way in which sandstone is pressed together.
+Silica, calcite, and iron oxides are the most common cementing minerals for siltstone.
 These minerals are deposited in the spaces between the silt grains by water.
 Over the course of thousands or millions of years, the minerals fill up all of the spaces resulting in solid rock.

 Silt accumulates in sedimentary basins throughout the world.
 It occurs where current, wave, or wind energy cause sand and mud to accumulate.

-The last stone in the chain of the clastic stones for the finest ground down grains, is slate, which we find very little of.
-This could be because slate breaks apart at parallel stratifications and perhaps because of the extreme ice, wind and wave action of Lake Michigan, but I can only guess.
+The last stone in the chain of the clastic stones for the finest-ground-down grains is slate, which we find very little of on the beach.
+This could be because slate breaks apart at parallel stratifications and, perhaps because of the extreme ice, wind, and wave action of Lake Michigan, they get demolished, but I can only guess.

-Chalcedony and Agates
+Chalcedony and Agate

 Without being totally certain, I believe these pretty little stones are one type or another of the gemstone chalcedony.
 They are only as big as a penny and have a smooth, waxy texture.
-In order to spot these on the beach in Southwestern Michigan you have to look very closely along the shoreline where gravel is abundant, but I have found quite a few and they're usually tiny like these samples.
+In order to spot these on the beach in Southwestern Michigan, you have to look very closely along the shoreline where gravel is abundant, but I have found quite a few and they're usually tiny like these samples.
 Michigan's northern regions and upper peninsula are excellent places for finding agates.

-Chalcedony and Agates Explained . . .
+Chalcedony and Agates Explained

-Both agate and jasper form somewhat differently from chalcedony giving them their unique properties.
+Both agate and jasper form somewhat differently from chalcedony, giving them their unique properties.
 Many agates form in areas of volcanic activity and crystallize slowly in the cavities of igneous rock or limestone.
 Jasper forms when fine materials are cemented by silica to a solid mass.
 These fine particles give jasper its color and opacity.

-How can you tell one from another?
+How can you tell agate from jasper?

 Agate is generally translucent to semitransparent and most often banded.
 Observing bands in a specimen of chalcedony is a very good clue that you have an agate.
 However, some agates do not have obvious bands.
-These are more rare and often translucent agates with branching out mossy inclusions.
+These are more rare and often translucent agates with branching-out, mossy inclusions.
 Typically, an agate is the size of a golf ball and feels heavier than it looks due to its density.
 It also has a waxy feel to it.

 Jasper is opaque because it contains enough non-chalcedony material to interfere with the passage of light.
-So, the real difference between jasper and agate is the amount of impurities and foreign material contained in a specimen.
+So the real difference between jasper and agate is the amount of impurities and foreign material contained in a specimen.
 Jasper is almost always multicolored, with unique color patterns and habits.

 More forms of chalcedony distinguished by color include:

-Bloodstone - dark green, red speckles
+- Bloodstone (dark green, red speckles)

-Tiger's Eye - gold, banded, glistening sheen
+- Tiger's Eye (gold, banded, glistening sheen)

 Beautiful Photos of Beach Stones in Lake Michigan's Pier Cove Creek